chalu/int-range/README.md

     }
     ```

-5. Finally, use your `myCustomIntRange` to generate integers
+5. Finally, use `myCustomIntRange` to generate your desired sequence of integers
     ```javascript
     import { ints } from "../int-range.js";
     import { myCustomIntRange } from "./path/to/my-custom-int-range.js";